Silver Lake (investment firm): History

 In 2011, Silver Lake Kraftwerk was launched to provide growth capital to later-stage companies in technology and tech-enabled businesses across the operations, energy, and resources industries.

 After the sale of Skype to Microsoft in 2011, Silver Lake was accused of unfairly depriving Skype employees of an options windfall.
 At issue was a clause in the Skype employee stock option grant agreement.
 The repurchase right gave Skype the authority to buy back shares at the grant price, when an employee left the company, even when those shares were vested.

 In 2013, the firm raised its fourth fund, Silver Lake Partners IV, which closed in 2013 with $10.3 billion in committed capital.

 In 2017, the firm raised its fifth fund, Silver Lake Partners V, which closed at $15 billion of commitments.
 Jim Davidson retired from the managing partner committee.

 In September 2020, it was announced that Silver Lake was having negotiations to invest over $1 billion in Indian retail company Reliance Retail.

-In 2021, Silver Lake purchased a minority 33.3% stake in the Australian Professional Leagues, otherwise known as the APL.
-The group is responsible for organising Australia's national association football leagues, being the A-League Men, A-League Women and A-League Youth.
+In January 2021, the firm raised $20 billion for its sixth fund, Silver Lake Partners VI.
+In December, Silver Lake purchased a minority 33.3% stake in the Australian Professional Leagues, otherwise known as the APL.
+The group is responsible for organising Australia's national association football leagues, being the A-League Men, A-League Women and A-League Youth, with Silver Lake also having a stake in City Football Group, who own A-League club Melbourne City FC.
 Silver Lake has estimated the value of the APL and its affiliate holdings at over US$300 million.

+In May 2024, the firm raised $20.5 billion for its seventh fund, Silver Lake Partners VII.

 Key personnel

-In December 2019, Silver Lake appointed Egon Durban and Greg Mondre as Co-CEOs and promoted Joe Osnoss to managing partner.
+In December 2019, Silver Lake appointed Egon Durban, a founding principal of Silver Lake, and Greg Mondre as Co-CEOs and promoted Joe Osnoss to managing partner.
 Silver Lake announced Ken Hao as chairman and Mike Bingle vice chairman and managing partner emeritus, with the launch of Silver Lake Partners VI.
+In December 2023, Silver Lake promoted Christian Lucas to managing partner.

 Investments

 Since 1999, Silver Lake made investments through leveraged buyout transactions, minority growth investments and private investment in public equity (PIPE) investments.
 The following table details some of Silver Lake's private equity investments: